 The Liquidator's duties are to realise the Company's assets and pay a dividend to the creditors.
 It is entirely possible for a phoenix company to be formed and for that NewCo to purchase the assets of the company from the Liquidator and save the underlying business, which often provides the best result for the creditors overall.

-If you would like to read more about Creditors Voluntary Liquidation please follow this link.
+If you would like to read more about Creditors Voluntary Liquidations please follow the link.

 A Company Voluntary Arrangement is an insolvency procedure for directors who wish to save the life of the Company as a going concern.